-Aggregate - the solid parts which are made up of fine and coarse components.
+Aggregates - the solid parts which are made up of fine and coarse components.
 Aggregate can come in the form of sand, natural gravel or crushed stone.
-At PCA we try to use mostly recycled construction waste to make our aggregate.
+At PCA we source our aggregates from recycled construction & demolition waste which has been screened, processed and crushed.

 Concrete is referred to as a composite material because it is a mixture of multiple ingredients.
 The fine and coarse aggregates bond together with the cement and water to harden (cure) over time to create concrete.

 What are the types of concrete - precast vs cast in situ

 Precast concrete is cast and cured in a tightly controlled environment and then transported to its intended destination and put into place.